Skip to Main Content

 Preparing A Poster Presentation

 • The title of your poster should appear across the top in large letters.
 Please limit your poster title length.
 Poster titles using a font size of 60 point will stand out and be easy to read.
 The minimum font size for poster titles should be 36 point.
-Below the title put the name(s) of the student author(s), faculty sponsor, and school or institution.
+Below the title put the name(s) of the student author(s), faculty Mentor’s name, and High Point University

 • You may want to use graphics to fill in empty margins.
 Consider using the following: Event logo, URCW microscope, URCW logo (black, purple)